samdark/yii2-cookbook/book/mvc.md

 The view layer processes and formats data from the controller before sending it to the user.
 It generates HTML, JSON, or whatever format is needed.

 > Note: It is strictly forbidden to work with any environment, database or user input directly in the view.
-It should be in controller.
+Parameters should come from controller.

 ## Model